Bigstone Capital Pty Ltd ABN 44 603 289 658

 Wherever possible, we will attempt to de-identify sensitive information we use.
 We will take reasonable steps to delete all personal information about you when it is no longer needed.

-You may gain access to the personal information that we hold about you by contacting us, and we will either provide you with access within 30 days, or, if we refuse to provide the information, we will provide you with reasons why we have refused.
+You may gain access to the personal information that we hold about you (including credit information) by contacting us, and we will either provide you with access within 30 days, or, if we refuse to provide the information, we will provide you with reasons why we have refused.
 We require that you verify your identity before we provide you with your personal information, and that you clearly specify the information you want access to.

 We encourage you to contact us to update any personal information we hold about you, so that we can correct it.
 If we correct information that has previously been disclosed to another entity, we will notify the other entity within a reasonable period of the correction.
 Where we are satisfied that the information is inaccurate, we will take reasonable steps to correct the information within 30 days, unless you agree otherwise.
 We will not charge you for correcting the information.

-We may disclose personal information to a related body corporate, an agent, contractor or service provider we engage to carry out our functions and activities, such as our lawyers, accountants, debt collectors or other advisors, organisations involved in a transfer or sale of all or part of our assets or business, organisations involved in managing payments, including payment merchants and other financial institutions such as banks, regulatory bodies, government agencies, law enforcement bodies and courts, financial product issuers and credit providers, and anyone else to whom the individual authorises us to disclose it or is required by law.
+We may disclose personal information (including credit information) to a related body corporate, an agent, contractor or service provider we engage to carry out our functions and activities, such as our lawyers, accountants, debt collectors or other advisors, organisations involved in a transfer or sale of all or part of our assets or business, organisations involved in managing payments, including payment merchants and other financial institutions such as banks, regulatory bodies, government agencies, law enforcement bodies and courts, financial product issuers and credit providers, and anyone else to whom the individual authorises us to disclose it or is required by law.